TCWagner/rconnect/README.md

 barriers, both can easily be combined with our functions.
 The respective data can be used for further modelling.
 We do not include long distance dispersal here, because here the mechanisms are different and more complex.
-AA package suitable for this is currently under development.
+A package suitable for this is currently under development.

 ## References